redBorder/redborder-documentation/docs/index.md

 ### What's next

-If this is your first time visiting this documentation platform, you can visit the [getting started](guides/getting_started/first_steps.md) page to see initial information when learning about RedBorder.
+If this is your first time visiting this documentation platform, you can visit the [getting started](guides/getting_started/first_steps.md) page to see initial information when learning about Redborder.

 If you have questions that are not covered, feel free to reach out to us; our contact methods are available on our [official website](https://redborder.com/).